TestCentricity/testcentricity_mobile/README.md

      verify_ui_states(ui)
 ```
 The `verify_ui_states` method automatically scrolls UI elements that are expected to be visible into view.
 Auto-scrolling
-only occurs on the vertical axis (down, then up).
-Setting the `auto_scroll` parameter to `false` prevents automatic scrolling
+only occurs on the vertical axis (scrolls down until found, then scrolls up if not found).
+Setting the `auto_scroll` parameter
-from occurring.
+to `false` prevents automatic scrolling from occurring.

 The `verify_ui_states` method queues up any exceptions that occur while verifying each object's properties until all
 `AppUIElements`and their properties have been checked, and then posts any exceptions encountered upon completion.
 Posted